mert-yassi/MAGNET/README.md

 ## Test Vector Leakage Assessment

 The leakage assessment tests and the corresponding hardened implementations for each gadget and masked sampling algorithm are located in the **TVLA** directory.
+The assessments are performed using a Chipwhisperer Lite STM32F303 capturer with an ARM Cortex-M4 target.
+Each gadget has the corresponding Jupyter Notebook driver script and hardened Cortex-M4 assembly implementations under the related ``target`` folder.
+To install Chipwhisperer on Linux, follow the [installation guide](https://chipwhisperer.readthedocs.io/en/latest/linux-install.html).
+Gadgets can be placed inside the ``chipwhisperer/jupyter`` directory and run directly from there.